jordanlavenant/TD-qualitedev-quarkus/README.md

 Allow management of cart, which is a list of items that a customer wants to buy.
 It also handles transmitting item locking, which is the process of reserving items in stock for a customer.

-Cart is a set of AggregateRoot CartItem.
+**Cart** is a set of AggregateRoot **CartItem**.

-CartItem is composed of :
+**CartItem** is composed of :
-- Item : the item that is in cart
+- `Item` : the item that is in cart
-- Quantity : the quantity of the item in cart
+- `Quantity` : the quantity of the item in cart

-Cart can have following states :
+**Cart** can have following states :
-- Open : the cart is open.
+- `Open` : the cart is open.
 Items can be added or removed.
 This is the default state.
-- Closed : the cart is closed.
+- `Closed` : the cart is closed.
 Items cannot be added or removed.
 Happens when the cart is confirmed.
-- Archived : the cart is archived.
+- `Archived` : the cart is archived.
 This is the default state of a cart that staled for too long.
 It allows customers to keep an history of their unemptied carts.

-Cart can receive following commands :
+**Cart** can receive following commands :
-- AddItem : add an item to the cart.
+- `AddItem` : add an item to the cart.
-- RemoveItem : remove an item from the cart.
+- `RemoveItem` : remove an item from the cart.
-- Clear : remove all items from the cart.
+- `Clear` : remove all items from the cart.

-Cart can have following events :
+**Cart** can have following events :
-- ItemAdded : an item has been added to the cart.
+- `ItemAdded` : an item has been added to the cart.
-- ItemRemoved : an item has been removed from the cart.
+- `ItemRemoved` : an item has been removed from the cart.
-- Cleared : all items have been removed from the cart.
+- `Cleared` : all items have been removed from the cart.

 Basic rules :
-- Cart can be cleared at any time.
+- **Cart** can be cleared at any time.
-- Cart can be closed at any time.
+- **Cart** can be closed at any time.
-- Cart is archived after a certain time of inactivity.
+- **Cart** is archived after a certain time of inactivity.
-- Cart can be reopened after being archived.
+- **Cart** can be reopened after being archived.

 ### Order processing